viiking72/Aventisia/README.md

 1. Clone and Extract: Download and extract the repository zip file.

-2. Environment Configuration: In the extracted folder.
+2. Environment Configuration:

     a.
-Create a file named .env.
+In the extracted folder - Create a file named .env

     b.
 Add the following variables (obtained from your GitHub Developer Settings):